mozilla-services/heka/docs/source/config/outputs/tcp.rst

     Time duration in seconds that a TCP connection will be maintained before keepalive probes start being sent.
 Defaults to 7200 (i.e. 2 hours).

+.. versionadded:: 0.10

+- use_buffering (bool, optional):
+    Buffer records to a disk-backed buffer on the Heka server before sending them out over the TCP connection.
+Defaults to true.
+- buffering (QueueBufferConfig, optional):
+    All of the :ref:`buffering <buffering>` config options are set to the standard default options.

 Example:

 .. code-block:: ini